-The Terms of Reference also ask the AEMC to develop specific actions that can be implemented to strengthen the structure and competitiveness of the east coast gas market, and make recommendations for immediate implementation, where possible.
+The Terms of Reference also asked the AEMC to develop specific actions that can be implemented to strengthen the structure and competitiveness of the east coast gas market, and make recommendations for immediate implementation, where possible.

-The review will be conducted over two stages:
+The review was conducted over two stages:

 Stage 1 outlined the overall direction for east coast market development.
 The report included a fact base of current market outcomes and a gap analysis between the Energy Council’s Vision and the existing market design.
 The AEMC released the Stage 1 Final Report after having provided it to the Energy Council prior to its 23 July 2015 meeting.

-The COAG Energy Council, at the request of the Victorian Government, has also asked the AEMC to undertake a detailed review of the pipeline capacity, investment, planning and risk management mechanisms in the Victorian Declared Wholesale Gas Market (DWGM).
+The COAG Energy Council, at the request of the Victorian Government, also asked the AEMC to undertake a detailed review of the pipeline capacity, investment, planning and risk management mechanisms in the Victorian Declared Wholesale Gas Market (DWGM).
 The AEMC received the Terms of Reference for this review on 4 March.

 The Stage 1 Draft and Final Reports for the East Coast Wholesale Gas Market and Pipeline Frameworks Review incorporate the initial phase of analysis for the Victorian DWGM Review.